Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Ablation Study

 On the other hand, despite the widespread use of auxiliary balance loss in MoE training, it does not guarantee balanced token assignments across experts, as token distribution still varies significantly during inference on test data.
 This necessitates integrating expert capacity into the inference process.

-\paragraph{Capacity Factor} Beyond the specific capacity values presented in Table \ref{tab:metrics}, we further investigate a wide range of capacity factors in Figure \ref{fig:capacity_curves}, spanning from 0.0 to 3.0.
+\paragraph{Capacity Factor} Beyond the specific capacity values presented in Table~\ref{tab:metrics}, we further investigate a wide range of capacity factors in Figure~\ref{fig:capacity_curves}, spanning from 0.0 to 3.0.
 We exclude values exceeding 3.0, as their performance closely aligns with capacity-agnostic scenarios.
-By analyzing the performance changes when decreasing the capacity factor, we find that setting $\gamma$ to 2.0 is sufficient to maintain performance comparable to the original models.
-This means allowing each expert to handle utmost twice the average number of tokens maintains the performance of capacity-free inference.
-However, maintaining the performance becomes challenging under low capacity factors (e.g., 1.0), as high-load experts experience significant token drops.
+By analyzing the performance changes when decreasing the capacity factor, we find that setting $\gamma$ to 1.5 is sufficient to maintain performance comparable to the original models.
+However, maintaining performance becomes challenging under excessively low capacity factors, as high-load experts are forced to drop a significant number of tokens.

-\paragraph{Rerouting Round} The Token Reroute Algorithm iteratively discourages tokens from selecting overflowed experts while encouraging their rerouting to other available experts, promoting a more balanced token distribution.
-As iterations progress, lower-score token-to-expert mappings are increasingly considered, further refining the redistribution process.
-Figure \ref{fig:iterative_rerouting} illustrates the results across different iterations.
-In the first iteration, only excess tokens are dropped, while token rerouting becomes more prominent in subsequent rounds.
-The first two rounds of token rerouting lead to significant performance improvements, after which performance begins to saturate.
-We attribute this saturation to the selection of additional low-score token-to-expert mappings, which have a smaller impact compared to the dominant token assignments.